j4rviscmd/opencode-discord-hook/README.md

 (If you want to use it globally, place it under `~/.config/opencode/plugin/` instead.)

+> [!WARNING]
+> If you place the plugin in both the global directory (`~/.config/opencode/plugin/`) and the project directory (`.opencode/plugin/`), it may be loaded twice and send duplicate notifications.
+Choose either global or project placement, not both.

 ### 3) Create a Discord webhook

 - Recommended: create a webhook in a Discord Forum channel.